qoherent/ria-hub-docs/docs/content/Help/faq.md

 ## Custom Templates not loading or working incorrectly

-Gitea's custom templates must be added to the correct location or Gitea will not find and use them.
+RIA Hub's custom templates must be added to the correct location or RIA Hub will not find and use them.

 The correct path for the template(s) will be relative to the `CustomPath`

 1. To find `CustomPath`, look for Custom File Root Path in Site Administration -> Configuration
 2. If you are still unable to find a path, the default can be [calculated above](#where-does-gitea-store-what-file)
-3. Once you have figured out the correct custom path, you can refer to the [customizing Gitea](administration/customizing-gitea.md) page to add your template to the correct location.
+3. Once you have figured out the correct custom path, you can refer to the [customizing RIA Hub](administration/customizing-gitea.md) page to add your template to the correct location.

-## Does Gitea have a "GitHub/GitLab pages" feature?
+## Does RIA Hub have a "GitHub/GitLab pages" feature?

-Gitea doesn't provide a built-in Pages server.
+RIA Hub doesn't provide a built-in Pages server.
 You need a dedicated domain to serve static pages to avoid CSRF security risks.

-For simple usage, you can use a reverse proxy to rewrite & serve static contents from Gitea's raw file URLs.
+For simple usage, you can use a reverse proxy to rewrite & serve static contents from RIA Hub's raw file URLs.

 And there are already available third-party services, like a standalone [pages server](https://codeberg.org/Codeberg/pages-server) or a [caddy plugin](https://github.com/42wim/caddy-gitea), that can provide the required functionality.

 ## Active user vs login prohibited user

-In Gitea, an "active" user refers to a user that has activated their account via email.
+In RIA Hub, an "active" user refers to a user that has activated their account via email.

-A "login prohibited" user is a user that is not allowed to log in to Gitea anymore
+A "login prohibited" user is a user that is not allowed to log in to RIA Hub anymore

 ## Setting up logging